bmartin5263/Resume.Tech/README.md

 Implementations of `IRepository<ID, TEntity>` should check if `TEntity` implements `ISoftDeletable` and take appropriate action.
 When soft-deleted, the entity should not be returned from any standard query method like `FindById`, `FindAll`, etc.

+### Validation
+Validation can be found in 3 layers of the system.
+It may seem redundant to validate in 3 layers but each one adds some sort of benefit

+#### Service-level Validation
+This is validation that occurs on requests that get fed into Commands and Queries.
+These validations can potentially be documented automatically in the OpenAPI Schema.
+All errors in the request should be returned at once, with pathname equivalent to the request structure

+#### Domain-level Validation
+This is validation that occurs on Entities and Value Objects, during construction and while updating.
+These validations ensure that at no point during processing will an object be in an invalid state Validation should be automatic (avoid separate `Validate()` calls) and should fail-fast (don't attempt to aggregate errors)

+#### Database-level Validation
+This is validation that occurs on the database.
+These validations ensure database integrity when doing manual revisions